 Yes.
 There are a number of ways to get your plan certified.
 The available options are identified on page 7 of the SECP Template.
 More information on the certification options are located on page 2 of the instructions provided.
-A self-certification option is not currently available, but coalition groups in the Central Valley are working with the Regional Board to format a certification class that the Executive Officer will approve.
-You will be notified when the Regional Board has approved the grower self-certification class.
+If you are interested in self-certifying, please refer to the accompanying cover letter.